-While it may feel like there is a lot of development going on, it’s not enough to keep up with demand—the Seattle area is adding more than 350 new jobs every day!
-To decrease demand would require cutting jobs.
-Oh, you don’t want that?
+The Seattle area is adding more than 350 new jobs every day!
 That means we have to create more homes, which means considering changes in zoning so that home-builders can make the most of existing space, or changes to the Growth Management Act so we can build on undeveloped land.
 We also have to continue to invest in our transportation infrastructure so people aren’t forced to “drive to qualify,” that is, move farther away from the urban centers to find a less expensive or larger home.
-REALTORS® support a bill that is currently in the legislature, SB 5254, that would address these problems and assist buyers and renters at all levels of need and income.
+REALTORS® support a balanced approach.
+This includes allowing more multi-unit development along urban transit corridors, greater incentives for condominium construction, and flexibility for accessory dwelling units in single-family neighborhoods.

 The City of Seattle Comprehensive Plan includes a range of housing strategie: “Strategy R.1 – Mandate that affordable units be included in new housing developments and that commercial developments contribute fees towards affordable housing, and provide an associated upzone or floor area ratio (FAR) increase 2.
 Strategy MF.1 – Devote more land to multifamily housing particularly in areas near transit, services and amenities.
 Strategies MF.2 and MF.3 – Further the Urban Village growth strategy by expanding the boundaries of Urban Villages to reflect walking proximity to transit, services and amenities and by converting Single Family zoned land within Urban Villages to a more intensive use.
 Strategy MF.5 – Increase height limits and modify building and fire codes to maximize economical wood frame construction.”